NYS License #12000287431 | Licensed & Insured📞 (347) 934-8335 | Free Quote

 Ceiling Mount$275+Structural assessment

-Samsung Frame$250Flush, One Connect
+Samsung Frame$250Flush + One Connect routing

 Under $500: full upfront.
 Over $500: 50% deposit.
 NYS #12000287431.
+COI provided.
+Shabbat-aware scheduling standard.

-All Services
+All Services on Ocean Parkway

 Get Your Free Quote(347) 934-8335